Cystic Fibrosis Genetic Carrier Testing

 You or your partner is pregnant

-You have a family history of CF and you want to know whether you are a carrier of the gene
+You have a family history of CF and you want to know whether you are a carrier of

 1 in 29 for Caucasian (white) Americans

 Making the decision to find out whether your child may be born with CF may be difficult.

 It's important to discuss this decision with a genetic counselor, your healthcare